Illustration of Checkpoint Synchronization in Golang

 Syntax error: unexpected <token> error in Golang

-How do you handle HTTP responses in Go?
+How do you set cookies in an HTTP request with an HTTP client in Go?